An official website of the United States government. Here's how you know.

 Forecast systems that deliver solutions

-The Global Systems Laboratory (GSL) is one of ten NOAA Research Laboratories and is located in Boulder, Colorado.
-Our research improves environmental prediction models, develops state-of-the-science decision support tools, visualization systems, and uses high-performance computing technology to support a Weather-Ready Nation.
+GSL is one of ten NOAA Research Laboratories and is located in Boulder, Colorado.
+Our research improves environmental prediction models, develops state-of-the-science decision support tools, visualization systems, and uses high-performance computing technology and artificial intelligence research to support a Weather-Ready Fire-Ready Nation.

+The research we do improves weather data, forecasts, and computing techniques used by industry, decision-makers, and stakeholders.
 Our work makes the nation's operations safer and more efficient, helps protect lives and property, and promotes economic prosperity.

 Public Safety